chippyash/Monad/docs/Test-Contract.md

 *  You can get a collection member as an array offset
 *  You can test if a collection member exists as an array offset
 *  You can create a collection of collections
-*  Flattening a collection of collections will return p h p array of arrays
+*  Flattening a collection of collections will return a collection
 *  You can get the difference between two collections
 *  You can chain diff methods to act on arbitrary numbers of collections
 *  You can supply an optional comparator function to diff method